Are you planning to visit Vietnam and wondering where to travel to?

 2. Thuy Tien Water Park Hue

 Unlike many other commercial water parks around the world, this one is non-operational.
 Constructed in 2004 to the tune of three million dollars, this water park was opened to the public before it was completed, an act that eventually doomed the water park to failure and closure.
-Rather than lay completely abandoned, however, the park still receives visitors, likely owing to the novelty of exploring a decrepit water park with a three-story tall dragon dominating the center of it.
+Rather than lay completely abandoned, however, the park still receives visitors, likely owing to the novelty of exploring a decrepit water park with a three-story tall dragon dominating the centre of it.

 Due to the nature of being mostly abandoned, there is not an official ticketing system, nor will refreshments be offered for sale, but occasionally there will be a security guard who will let you in for a small fee.
 The park is in the city of Hue, though access is not always guaranteed.
 Looking from a distance it is still a nice option however as even from far away the towering dragon in the center of the park is something to behold.